Skip to content

 Current startup path:

-1. src/cli.tsx parses arguments.
+1. src/cli.tsx parses arguments with Commander.

-2. App initializes logging and approval handling.
+2. App initializes logging and sets up approval handling.

-3. Config is loaded or inline setup is shown.
+4. Config is loaded or inline setup is shown.

-4. The OpenAI client is created from provider metadata.
+5. The OpenAI client is created from provider metadata.

-6. A saved session is resumed or a new session is created.
+7. A saved session is resumed or a new session is created.

-7. The initial system prompt is generated.
+8. The initial system prompt is generated (which also initializes skills).

 4. Turn Execution Flow